ShaalanMarwan/airline-delay-and-cancellation/readme.md

 ### Repository Structure
 This repository has a typical data processing workflow structure, consisting of infrastructure as code (Terraform), raw data in CSV format, processed data in parquet format, and data processing scripts in the `processing` folder.
 It also includes lookup tables for airline and airport codes in the `data` folder.
 - ### Infrastructure as Code
-`terraform`: folder that contain Terraform configurations
+`terraform`: folder that contains Terraform configurations

-`terraform/main.tf`: include terraform for Google Cloud image
+`terraform/main.tf`: includes terraform for Google Cloud image

-`terraform/variable.tf`: include terraform variables for Google Cloud image
+`terraform/variable.tf`: includes terraform variables for Google Cloud image

 - #### Data
 `/data/csv`: the raw data after downloading it from Kaggle

 `data/parquet`: parquet files

-`data/`: include lookup tables for airline and airports codes
+`data/`: includes lookup tables for airline and airports codes

 - #### Processing

-`processing/flow`: that contains transform and uploading raw data from local to Google Cloud Bucket then from Bucket to Google Cloud
+`processing/flow`: folder that contains transform and uploading raw data from local to Google Cloud Bucket then from Bucket to Google Cloud

 [DHW Queries for Partitioning and Clustering](./DHW-queries.md)